unt-libraries/m2m/README.md

 Installation
 --------------

-This application can be installed by following the steps below:
+This application can be installed and run by following the steps below:

     $ git clone https://github.com/unt-libraries/m2m.git